durrcommasteven/durrcommasteven.github.io/_posts/2025-01-10-power_laws_exps_bathrooms.md

 You know what, you're probably right.
 This entire argument probably only has any validity in the extreme tails.
 But for the sake of this blog post, and for the sake of having fun, let's pretend that it is basically accurate.

 But then you might follow up with something like this
-> "But Steve, every time I use the bathroom, the time I'm going to spend in there is very predictable – something I could characterize with a typical-value estimate, $t_0$ – not really true of power Laws.
+> "But Steve, every time I use the bathroom, the time I'm going to spend in there is very predictable – something I could characterize with a typical-value estimate, $t_0$ – not really true for power laws.
 Also, I'm pretty sure this is true of everyone.
 How are you getting a power law out of a combination of a bunch of exponentials?"

-Let's try to address this: if nobody's individual bathroom duration distribution has a heavy tail (each person's individual trip to the bathroom could be very well-characterized by a typical time $t_0$), then how could the average bathroom duration pdf, $p(T)$ have one?
+Let's try to address this: if nobody's individual bathroom duration distribution has a heavy tail (each person's individual trip to the bathroom could be very well-characterized by a typical time $t_0$), then how could the combined bathroom duration pdf, $p(T)$ have one?

 We'll say that each bathroom trip has a duration pdf described by an exponential with a characteristic time $t_0$.
 (Note that we really only care about the tails, here so I'm saying people spend an exponential distribution of time in the bathroom, even though of course the plurality of time spent in the bathroom is not 0 seconds).

-Again, let's write down what this would mean mathematically, if we expect some probabilistic combination of $t_0$'s to give us our $p(T)$:
+Again, let's write down what this would mean mathematically if we expect some probabilistic combination of $t_0$'s to give us our $p(T)$:

 $$
 \int_0^\infty dt_0 \  t_0^{-1}e^{-T/t_0} \rho(t_0) = p(T)